Tepe Sialk: Silver metallurgy

-Some other ancient sites in Iran from the same time have also revealed silver production, such as Arisman, and Tappeh Hissar.
+Other ancient sites in Iran from the same time have also revealed silver production, such as Arisman, and Tappeh Hissar.
 These sites are attributed to Sialk III-IV and Hissar II-III periods.

 Cultural development

 Sialk IV level begins in the second half of the fourth millennium.
 For the oldest sub-periods of the Sialk IV, there are links with the Mesopotamian civilizations of Uruk and Jemdet Nasr.

 Later on, the material is similar to that of Susa III (Proto-Elamite level), so this is where the Proto-Elamite horizon at Sialk is located, as is also evidenced by the discovery here of some Proto-Elamite clay tablets.

 The ruins of what would be the oldest Ziggurat in the world are found at this same Sialk IV level.

 This period ends with the temporary abandonment of the site at the beginning of the third millennium.

 Second millennium BC

-After an abandonment of more than a millennium, the Sialk site is reoccupied in the second half of the second millennium.
-This last phase of occupation of the site is divided into two periods: Sialk V and Sialk VI.
+After an abandonment of more than a millennium, the Sialk site was reoccupied in the second half of the second millennium.
+This last phase of occupation is divided into two periods: Sialk V and Sialk VI.
 The archaeological material of these two levels has been mostly found in the two necropolises, called necropolis A and necropolis B.

 The first represents the Sialk V level.
 Here are found weapons and other objects in bronze, as well as jewelry, and some iron items.
-The ceramic is gray-black, or red, sometimes with some decorations that consist of geometric patterns, and can be compared to items coming from the sites in Gorgan valley (the later levels of Tureng Tepe, and Tepe Hissar).
+The ceramic is gray-black, or red, sometimes with decorations that consist of geometric patterns, and can be compared to items coming from sites in Gorgan valley (the later levels of Tureng Tepe, and Tepe Hissar).